cardeer/webrtc-multi-peer/README.md

 `$ npm start`

 Go to https://localhost:3000
-In another device go to https://your_ip:3000
+In another device, go to https://your_ip:3000
 Replace "your_ip" with IPv4 Address